 I was fortunate.
 Eventually, I got the help I needed.
 I grieved and processed the events of my childhood and made significant changes.
 I no longer struggle.

 When you live with someone who struggles

 I’m in a different position today.
-As spouse to a survivor, I see him struggle with his issues of self-destruction: decision-making, avoidance of conflict, and difficulties with relationships.
+As the spouse to a survivor, I see him struggle with his issues of self-destruction: decision-making, avoidance of conflict, and difficulties with relationships.

 I’ve lived with self-destruction and I live with someone who still struggles with it.

 What do you do when you or someone you love struggles with self-destructive behaviors?*